RaveMaker/Renamer/README.md

 PowerShell Script

-The Renamer.ps1 script renames the computer account name if needed and joins it to a specified ou in a specified domain.
+The 'Renamer.ps1' script renames the computer account if needed and joins it to a specified ou in a specified domain.

 - Get Current IP Address
 - Calculate New Computer Name